epigraphy-info/epigraphy-info/_posts/2021-04-20-Official_launch.markdown

 <img src='{{site.baseurl}}/assets/Epigraphy_info_website_launch04.png' style="width:100%;" alt="Epigraphy.info launches a new website!" align="middle">

 Here you can read about the Epigraphy.info community, access information about past and future activities and meetings, and get to know individual working groups and their current aims.
-Most importantly, if you would like to become part of the community, you can [get in touch directly with us]({{ "contact/" | relative_url}}).
+Most importantly, if you would like to become part of the community, you can [get in touch directly with us]({{ "contact/" | relative_url}}){:target="_blank" rel="noopener"}.

 If you would like to to stay abreast of the latest developments in Digital Epigraphy, you can follow us on <a href="https://www.facebook.com/epigraphy.info/" target="blank">Facebook</a>, <a href="https://twitter.com/epigraphy_info" target="blank">Twitter</a>, and <a href="https://www.instagram.com/epigraphy.info/" target="blank">Instagram</a>.